-Difference in perceptions of mana causing problems?
+Does difference in perceptions of mana cause problems?
 Can an attacker exaggerate these differences?

 This is a very important question regarding the implementation of mana but has a very technical answer.
 Suppose a transaction moving a large amount of funds removes mana from node A and pledges it to node B. While the transaction propagates through the network, some nodes who receive the transaction first will temporarily see that node B has a lot of mana, and others will see that A has lots of mana.
 Moreover, an attacker with a significant amount of mana can send a sequence of transactions moving a lot of mana between various node IDs.